Marion Phillips: Career

 Together with Margaret Bondfield, Phillips "worked tirelessly within the WLL to raise the political consciousness of women and encourage their participation."
 It has been noted of Phillips and Bondfield that "although there was some tension between the two at the start, they eventually worked in harmony and shared an essentially social class based approach to women's emancipation and both were later Labour MPs together in 1929 (Bondfield having briefly been an MP in 1924)."

 Speaking on the need for adequate bathing and washing facilities in new housing projects, Phillips remarked: "If Labour councillors will not support us on this demand, we shall have to cry a halt on all municipal housing until we have replaced all Labour men by Labour women".
 Addressing women in Hartlepool, she emphasised, "There is still a lot of educating to do and we are going to begin by educating ourselves".

-As Chief Woman Officer of the Labour Party, she reportedly gave women extra confidence to engage in politics, and by 1925, the Women's Section was firmly established.
+As Chief Woman Officer of the Labour Party, she reportedly gave women extra confidence to engage in politics and, by 1925, the Women's Section was firmly established.

 At the 1929 general election, Phillips was elected as Member of Parliament (MP) for Sunderland.
-The 1929 'flapper election' was the first in which women under the age of 30 were eligible to vote.
+The 1929"'flapper election" was the first in which women under the age of 30 were eligible to vote.
 In July 1928, Phillips wrote to all women in the Sunderland constituency, stating that 'FOR WOMEN ESPECIALLY, THIS NEXT ELECTION WHICH WILL TAKE PLACE IN 1929 IS VERY IMPORTANT'.
-She lost the 1931 election, and in 1932 died of stomach cancer, aged 50.
+She lost the 1931 election, and died of stomach cancer a year later, aged 50.
 Phillips was the first Jewish, and thus first non-Christian woman MP.
 Nonetheless, she was also an atheist.